 Building a successful sales process requires an effective strategy for execution.
 As you create your process, consider these high-impact strategies:

-The foundation of a mature sales process is data.
-Not just any data, but actionable data and insights that shed light on your current process, including what’s working and what's not.
 If you’re currently relying on engagement metrics alone to evaluate the success of your team’s performance, you’re likely missing out on myriad insights that could boost employee and customer satisfaction, shorten your sales cycle, and increase revenue.
 Yet, only 30% of organizations say they’re properly equipped to use their data to improve their strategies.

 For a strong, competitive sales process, go beyond your traditional metrics and use your data to uncover the meaning or intent behind every prospect interaction.
-Technology like Buyer Sentiment Analysis helps your team do just that; with tools that let them analyze prospect responses quickly and at scale.
+Technology like Buyer Sentiment Analysis helps your team do just that, with tools that let them analyze prospect responses quickly and at scale.

 With the right technology, you can use your data to: